P-p-H-d/mlib/README.md

 ### M-CONCURRENT

-This header is for transforming a container (LIST, ARRAY, DICT, DEQUE, ...) into an equivalent container but compatible with concurrent access by different threads.
-In practice, it put a lock to access the container.
+This header is for transforming a standard container (LIST, ARRAY, DICT, DEQUE, ...) into an equivalent container but compatible with concurrent access by different threads.
+In practice, it puts a lock to access the container.

 As such it is quite generic.
 However it is less efficient than containers specially tuned for multiple threads.
 There is also no iterators.

 #### methods